MicrosoftDocs/azure-stack-docs/AKS-Hybrid/restrict-ssh-access.md

 ### Considerations

 - Individual SSH configuration for workload clusters is now available.
 The configuration for workload clusters uses the [New-AksHciSSHConfiguration](reference/ps/new-akshcisshconfiguration.md) PowerShell cmdlet.
-- The restriction should only be for linux, windows node should not have this restriction.
-You should be able to ssh
+- The restriction is only for Linux.
+Windows nodes do not have this restriction; you should be able to SSH successfully.
 - You can only set the configuration during the installation phase of AKS hybrid.
 - You must perform a reinstall if you incorrectly configure any SSH settings.
 - There is no support for upgrades.